 Status of Labels

 Our survey for acronyms to replace the ones in the standard—(BRT and UMT)—identified a common thread, to differentiate output verified (e.g., checked) by qualified professionals from other output (raw AI, raw MT, work by non-qualified persons).
-A proposal is being prepared to replace BRT with PVT (Professionally Verified Translation) and to replace UMT with UVT (UnVerified Translation).
-Phase I of the survey ended on July 31, 2024.
-You can participate in Phase II until August 30, 2024.
-Click the button above to participate.
+A proposal has been submitted to replace BRT with PVT (Professionally Verified Translation) and to replace UMT with UVT (UnVerified Translation).
+The term verified replaces reviewed in the original names.
+It was selected to represent all the processes involved in creating a translation: production, proofreading, editing (or post-editing, as the case may be) by professionals who meet ASTM and /or ISO qualification parameters.
+The new names also better reflect the reality of translation work, including output by professionals, non-professionals, MT, and AI engines.

 Since the labels were originally proposed, we have identified three factors that need to be taken into consideration.
 And they are process, qualifications, and accountability.